 If you are dealing with leather that needs freshening up or a good clean, check out the amazingly helpful Top for cleaning thrifted leather from Sheri of the inspiring, packed with great information blog Confessions of a Refashionista (she’s amazing and so eco-conscious!).

 Despite made from new leather (please, do not buy new!), I admire the dedication and great results that the creator and founder of Live Free Creative Miranda shares in her leather jacket project.
 If you think of making a whole leather jacket yourself, her article explains in details the whole process and things she had to overcome.
 Keep it eco-friendly and instead of buying new leather, thrift it second hand from the local op-shop or from friends.

 Now it is your turn.

-I say: "Get rid of all the holdbacks.
-You can start and upcycle that leather jacket today."
+I say: "Get rid of all these not-there-yet thoughts.
+Take out that leather jacket and enjoy being creative.
+Today."